therealOri/ImgPass/README.md

 # ImgPass
 A proof of concept involving using images or files as a "password" to login or register.
-No more needing to remmber long and complicated passwords. all you need and an image or a file.
+No more needing to remmber long and complicated passwords. all you need is an image or a file.

 For an image it can be anything you take with your camera. **THAT ISN'T POSTED TO THE INTERNET**.
 Basically DON'T use public images from the internet.
 Alternatively, you can digitally alter the image and change the pixels and then voilà, the image will have its own unique hash value that doesn't match any other image on the interent.